hanishkvc/prg-kotlin-android-sensorsk/readme.rst

 THe logic by default saves/logs sensor data into csv file, at a granularity of 1000+ records.
-The saving to csv is triggered in the background as a parallel activity, which runs once every n seconds or so.
+The saving to csv is triggered in the background as a parallel activity, which runs once every 10+ seconds or so.

-So captured data gets saved into csv only at periodic intervals, provided there is sufficient amount of data.
+So normally captured data gets saved into csv only at periodic intervals, provided there is sufficient amount of data.
 So one needs to wait for 1000+ records to be captured wrt a sensor, and inturn the background save logic to trigger for the same to get written to the csv file.

-One can look at the LastSave datetime info shown along with SensorData summary towards the bottom of the screen to confirm that the captured data has been saved, before going back (which inturn clears the sensor selection) or switching to a different sensor.
+One can look at the LastSave datetime info shown along with SensorData summary towards the bottom of the screen to confirm that the captured data has been saved, ideally before going back (which inturn clears the sensor selection) or switching to a different sensor.
 You may have to scroll down wrt summary text to see the same.

-NOTE: One can look at the sensor details including data related details which also contains how many samples have been captured, in the sensor data section in the bottom 1/3rd of the screen, by scrolling wrt sensor and its data summary details.

 NOTE: One will also see the plot in the screen change, as the background save to csv logic saves the data and clears the in memory buffer.
 The save may complete few seconds after that.

+If user switchs sensors or clears the sensor selection, even before program has captured 1k+ sensor event datas, the program will still try and save the currently captured set of data.

 The CSV file is maintained in the external/emulated storage area alloted for the android application wrt its files.